Single-parent family: the budget headache

 In addition to these various types of assistance, families can ease the pressure by cutting costs.
 How?
 By adopting small, simple but effective measures to reduce expenditure.
 For example, adopt good habits in the home to reduce energy bills, whether this be low-energy light bulbs, putting on a warm jumper rather than turning up the heating or carefully selected household appliances.

-Other simple gestures directly involve infants.
+Other simple gestures directly involve very young infants.
 The arrival of a new baby can be a real upheaval, especially in financial terms.
 Drawing up a baby list, avoiding unnecessary purchases and choosing second-hand or homemade products are all ways of keeping costs down.

 Lastly, certain expenses linked to the new school year can be scrutinised.
 While some supplies are free, you can make additional savings by taking stock of the material you already have, buying in batches when necessary or visiting a book exchange.